 Deaths in prison custody include deaths that occur in prison or youth detention facilities.
 This also includes the deaths that occur during transfer to or from prison or youth detention centres, or in medical facilities following transfer from adult and youth detention centres (RCIADIC 1991: 189–190)..

 Deaths in police custody are divided into two categories:

-1a: Deaths in institutional settings (eg police stations or lockups, police vehicles or hospitals), during transfer to or from such institutions, or following transfer from an institution.
+1a: Deaths in institutional settings (eg police stations or lockups, police vehicles or hospitals, during transfer to or from such institutions, or following transfer from an institution).

 For the purposes of the NDICP, a person is considered to be in custody when they are not free to leave the detention or arrest of police or corrections officials.
-As outlined in Box 1, this includes deaths that occur in hospitals if the injuries or illness suffered while in custody caused or contributed to that death.
+As outlined in the definitions provided in Box 1, this includes deaths that occur in a hospital if the injuries or illness suffered while in custody caused or contributed to that death.
 In cases where police were clearly in the process of detaining or attempting to detain a person immediately prior to death, such as in shootings, sieges, raids and pursuits, the person is considered to have been in custody at the time of death.
-In all of these cases, the question of inclusion in this report centres on whether the deceased was in custody at the time of death.
+In all of these cases, the question of inclusion centres on whether the deceased was in custody at the time of death.